kristinemlarson/gnssrefl/README.md

 </p>

 Again using the reflection zone web app, we can plot up the appropriate reflection zones for various options.
-Since ross has been around a long time, [http://gnss-reflections.org](https://gnss-reflections.org) has its coordinates in a database.
-You can just plug in ross for the station name and leave latitude/longitude/height blank.
+Since <code>ross</code> has been around a long time, [http://gnss-reflections.org](https://gnss-reflections.org) has its coordinates in a database.
+You can just plug in <code>ross</code> for the station name and leave latitude/longitude/height blank.
 You *do* need to plug in a RH of 4 since mean sea level would not be an appropriate reflector height value for this case.
 Start out with an azimuth range of 90 to 180 degrees.
 Using 5-25 degree elevation angles (panel C) looks like it won't quite work - and going all the way to 180 degrees